Namanskshetty/Simple_ML/README.md

 # Simple_ML
-This produces a simple ml graph for <u>celsius vs fahrenheit</u>, the code automatically generates the data for the graph.
+This produces a simple ml graph for celsius vs fahrenheit, the code automatically generates the data for the graph.
 ### Prerequisite
 * Python3
 ## To install and run: